Distributor Contract Template

 Supplier/Manufacturer: A company that makes things and wants to sell them to more people by working with a distributor.

-When to Use: An exclusive deal makes sense when the seller expects the buyer to put in a lot of effort to promote the product, like spending money on ads or building a sales team.
+• When to Use An Exclusive Agreement: An exclusive deal makes sense when the seller expects the buyer to put in a lot of effort to promote the product, like spending money on ads or building a sales team.
 It also works well when both sides need to trust each other to make the brand successful in a certain market.

-When to Use: When the supplier wants to cover more ground with multiple distributors or the product is already a rockstar, requiring less effort from each distributor.
+• When to Use a Non-Exclusive Agreement: When the supplier wants to cover more ground with multiple distributors or the product is already popular, requiring less effort from each distributor.

 To make sure the distributor agreement is solid, be sure to include these must-have terms: